uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 {: #fig-rld_example title="Example MPLS stack of 8 MPLS LSEs illustrating the concept of RLD."}

 ## Maximum NAS Sizes
-This section gives a motivation for signaling maximum NAS sizes and then introduces the Maximum Label Depth (MLD).
+This section gives a motivation for signaling maximum NAS sizes and then introduces the NAS Maximum Label Depth (NAS-MLD).

 ### Motivation
 A NAS in the MNA header encoding is at least 2 LSEs and at most 17 LSEs large {{?I-D.ietf-mpls-mna-hdr}}.
-At an LSR, at least two NAS, a select-scoped and a hop-by-hop-scoped NAS, are possible.
+At an LSR, one or more NAS, e.g., a select-scoped and a hop-by-hop-scoped NAS, are possible.
 With two maximum-sized NAS, an LSR is required to reserve 34 LSEs in hardware to be able to process network actions.
-This consumes hardware resources that may be needed to encode other LSEs, e.g., forwarding labels for SR-MPLS paths.
+This consumes hardware resources that may be needed to encode other LSEs, e.g., forwarding labels for SR-MPLS paths, or are not available in less capable devices.

-Many use cases in the MNA framework{{?I-D.ietf-mpls-mna-usecases}} do not require a maximum-sized NAS of 17 LSEs to encode the network action and their ancillary data.
+Many use cases in the MNA framework{{?I-D.ietf-mpls-mna-usecases}} do not require a maximum-sized NAS of 17 LSEs to encode network actions and their ancillary data.
+Therefore, a NAS can be up to 17 LSEs but nodes can also support smaller maximum NAS.
-However, a node must signal the maximum NAS size it supports to the ingress LER to avoid a NAS that is too large.
+By signaling the maximum supported NAS size to the ingress LER, an LSR receiving packets with a larger NAS than supported is avoided.
-By signaling the maximum-supported NAS size of an MNA implementation from an LSR to an ingress LER, the allocated resources for NAS can be reduced and more resources are available for other purposes.
+This way, the allocated resources for NAS can be reduced if smaller maximum NAS are supported.
+More resources are available for other purposes, and hardware with a low RLD can be made MNA-capable{{IhMe25}}.

 ### Maximum Label Depth per NAS (NAS-MLD)
-The Maximum SID Depth (MSD) describes the number of SIDs a node is capable of imposing {{?rfc8491}}, {{?rfc8476}}.
-The concept of MSD is not restricted to Segment Routing (SR).
-In domains where SR is not enabled, the MSD defines the maximum label depth {{?rfc8491}}.
-For clarity, we refer to this value as Maximum Label Depth (MLD) in this document.
-The maximum number of LSEs in a specific NAS is referred to as NAS-MLD.
+The maximum supported number of LSEs in a NAS that an LSR can process is referred to as NAS Maximum Label Depth (NAS-MLD) in this document.
+For each scope in MNA, a separate parameter for the NAS-MLD exists, called NAS-MLD^Sel, NAS-MLD^HBH, and NAS-MLD^I2E.

 An LSR SHOULD signal the maximum-supported size of a NAS for each scope, i.e., the parameters NAS-MLD^Sel, NAS-MLD^HBH, and NAS-MLD^I2E.
 Those parameters include the Format A, B, C, and D LSEs from {{?I-D.ietf-mpls-mna-hdr}} in a NAS.